alevchuk/vim-clutch/README.md

    * Tyler Backman for letting my use a Windows computer.

-   * The company PC Sensor for building such a clean and inc readably inexpensive device.
+   * The company PC Sensor for building such a clean and incredibly inexpensive device.

 ## Finally the first VIM Clutch ##